Chebaki Fortress: Etymology

-In the Khakass language, the term "sume" comes from Süm-e Sumee or a place of prayer and often mixed with the word "sve, sybee, sibee" - a fortress (the sounds "b" and "m", as a rule, alternate; Све, Ceбeе) in Southern Siberia and Central Asia, similar fortification monuments are called shibee from Шивээ Шибе, Шивээ.
+In the Khakass language, the term "sume" comes from Süm-e Sumee or a place of prayer and often mixed with the word "sve, sybee, sibee" – a fortress (the sounds "b" and "m", as a rule, alternate; Све, Ceбeе).
+In southern Siberia and central Asia, similar fortification monuments are called shibee from Шивээ Шибе, Шивээ.
 Probably Altaic etymology from sibeɣe, sibei, šibe'e 'stick, pole, rod; fence' and šivē 'Buriat' and Kalmuck 'šiwɛ̄' and Ordos 'šiwē'.

-Reconstructed Proto-Indo-European swé / s(w)e / *se /*séwe /swé- - 'self' stem (and its substantive pronoun) was originally a reflexive element referring to all persons and numbers, as in Sanskrit स्व sva and in Proto-Slavic sę - 'oneself, myself, yourself, himself, herself, itself, ourselves, yourselves, themselves, each other', genitive of *sę in Proto-Slavic sebe sebe /се̏бе - '(of) oneself, each other'.
-Proto-Uralic *śe/ се / ся / шээ - 'it'.
-Compare to Proto-Germanic *swē - 'like, similar to, just like, in the same manner as, as if' and Latin se- "per se, by itself".
+Reconstructed Proto-Indo-European swé / s(w)e / *se /*séwe /swé- – 'self' stem (and its substantive pronoun) was originally a reflexive element referring to all persons and numbers, as in Sanskrit स्व sva and in Proto-Slavic sę – 'oneself, myself, yourself, himself, herself, itself, ourselves, yourselves, themselves, each other', genitive of *sę in Proto-Slavic sebe sebe /се̏бе – '(of) oneself, each other'.
+Proto-Uralic *śe/ се / ся / шээ – 'it'.
+Compare to Proto-Germanic *swē – 'like, similar to, just like, in the same manner as, as if' and Latin se- "per se, by itself".

-Reconstructed Proto-Indo-European *tag- - "to set in a row, to order".
+Reconstructed Proto-Indo-European *tag- – "to set in a row, to order".

-After the discovery (more precisely, the beginning of the archeological excavations of the Minusinsk Sve), the researchers drew attention to the fact that there are similar fortress structures in other mountainous regions of the north of Central Asia - in the Baikal region, in the Altai Mountains, in Tuva.
-Similar monuments of the ancient societies culture are known in the Caucasus, the Crimea and the Balkans mountain systems which include characteristic feature of natural landscape of hard-to-reach peaks.
-Chebaki Sve is one of approximately 45 similar monuments-fortresses of the Sve, most of them are concentrated in the northern regions of Khakassia on top of the mountains on Yenisei river.
-The Iyus Cherny and Iyus Bely valleys part of Khakassia adjoins the forest-steppe "corridor", which for a long time was the only accessible passage to the Minusinsk basin, closed on all sides by impassable Kuznetsk Alatau mountains, Sayn mountains and Altai mountains.
-Such mountain forts Sve together with short linear fortifications of stone walls crossing river valleys, crossing passes in narrow mountain gorges, river terraces, high mountain paths represent the strategic importance of this area in the Bronze Age to watch over river valleys and transfer messages to the next fortresses Sve.
+After the discovery (more precisely, the beginning of the archeological excavations of the Minusinsk Sve), the researchers drew attention to the fact that there are similar fortress structures in other mountainous regions of the north of Central Asia – in the Baikal region, in the Altai Mountains, in Tuva.
+Similar monuments of the ancient societies culture are known in the Caucasus, Crimea, and the Balkan mountain systems, which include characteristic features of natural landscapes of hard-to-reach peaks.
+Chebaki Sve is one of approximately 45 similar monuments-fortresses of the Sve; most of them are concentrated in the northern regions of Khakassia on top of the mountains on Yenisei river.
+The Iyus Cherny and Iyus Bely valleys adjoin the forest-steppe "corridor", which for a long time was the only accessible passage to the Minusinsk basin, closed on all sides by the impassable Kuznetsk Alatau mountains, Sayn mountains, and Altai mountains.
+Such mountain forts Sve together with short linear fortifications of stone walls crossing river valleys, crossing passes in narrow mountain gorges, river terraces, and high mountain paths represent the strategic importance of this area in the Bronze Age to watch over river valleys and transfer messages to the next fortresses Sve.

-Chebaki Sve of the three (together with the Stone Town of Chilanny Takh and the fortress-sanctuary of Ustanakh) the most fully archaeologically explored Sve, it were traditionally attributed to the legendary Chud people and by folk legends to the Yenisei Kyrgyz.
+Chebaki Sve is one of the most fully archaeologically explored Sve.
+It was traditionally attributed to the legendary Chud people and by folk legends to the Yenisei Kyrgyz.
 Sve monuments confidently include Ustanakh, Taptan Turazy, Shishka.

-At least 15 mountains with name Sve Takh are known, for example the Sve-Tag mountain peak 0.4 km east of the Bely Iyus river with the Sve-Tag grotto is located on the side of the Bely Iyus river valley, in the southwestern part of the foot of Sve-Tag mountain.
+At least 15 mountains with name Sve Takh are known; for example, the Sve-Tag mountain peak 0.4 km east of the Bely Iyus river with the Sve-Tag grotto is located on the side of the Bely Iyus river valley, in the southwestern part of the foot of Sve-Tag mountain.